 SECTION 5: Change of Membership Status.
-If a Voting Member fails to make the minimum monetary contribution required, that Member's status will be changed on the Church's records to an Associate Member.
+If a Voting Member fails to make the minimum monetary contribution required, that Member will be removed from the church membership.
 Sixty days' notice must be given to any Voting Member prior to that change of status.
-A Voting Member who has become an Associate Member or a former Member who has resigned will be automatically reinstated as a Voting Member upon making the minimum monetary contribution set by the Governing Rules.
-A person's Membership in the Church will terminate upon that person's death or resignation.
+A Voting Member who has become an Associate Member, been removed as described in this section, or a former Member who has resigned will be automatically reinstated as a Voting Member upon making the minimum monetary contribution set by the Governing Rules.
+A person's

+Membership in the Church will terminate upon that person's death or resignation.
+(Amended May 19, 2019)